edgenative/junos-irrupdater/README.md

 - ```as32934-import-ipv4``` for Facebook on IPv4
 - ```as32934-import-ipv6``` for Facebook on IPv6

 The filter has two terms.
 One to parse through the prefixes and move to the next policy in the chain upon matching, and another which is a reject.
-So using this as the first filter in your chain, will match the prefixes, and then skip to your next policy-statement in the chain upon a match (We're also aggregating the prefixes here, and allowing upto a /24 in IPv4 and a /48 in IPv6) or simply reject if the prefix doesn't match.
+So using this as part of your import filter chain, will match the prefixes, and then skip to your next policy-statement in the chain upon a match (We're also aggregating the prefixes here, and allowing upto a /24 in IPv4 and a /48 in IPv6) or simply reject if the prefix doesn't match.
+As an example my policy chain looks like this for Facebook at SFMIX (``` import [ first-import as32934-import-ipv4 sfmix-import rpki final-import ]``` Where I'm rejecting bogons/bad paths etc in the first filter, then adding various bits of TE/RPKI checks etc with the others.

 #### Maintain other filters on the router?